SamindaJayasinghe/docker_snowflake_dbt_notification/README.md

 Then after dbt complete, it shows all the missing values with table name and field.

 =====================================
-what next : How to correct dbt after detecting the missing columns
+!what next : How to correct dbt after detecting the missing columns

 message will show you what model to look in the dbt, just add the column to the column_list